jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

   (c) without limiting paragraph (a), for the purposes of research by that person that relates to elector participation in an election, a by-election, or a poll conducted under this Act or the Local Electoral Act 2001,—
     (i) a list of electors in a particular age group as defined in section 114(9); or (ii) a list of electors of Māori descent.
-(2) Every list supplied pursuant to a request under subsection (1) shall specify, in relation to each elector on that list, his or her name, postal address, residential address, occupation (if any), preferred honorific (if any), and meshblock.
+(2) A list supplied pursuant to a request under subsection (1) must specify, in relation to each elector on the list, the elector’s name, postal address, residential address, and meshblock.
 (3) Any request made under subsection (1) may seek information about electors appearing to be entitled to vote in—but shall not include any request for a random sample of electors.
   (a) 1 or more named electoral districts; or
   (b) all electoral districts; or